Automaticity of non-positively curved $k$-fold triangle groups: Relating combinatorial and geodesics

 Consider a vertex $v$ on the boundary.
 It has because all the interior angles of the complex $C$ are either $\frac{2\pi}{3}$ or 0.
 We will show that $s\geq 1$.
 The case $s=0$ is excluded by disjointness at ends, geodesicity of $g$ or underlying geodesic of $g_{\gamma}$.
 Namely, if $v\in \{u',v'\}$ is such that the sum of the corners at $v$ is zero, it would mean that $g$ and $g_\gamma$ intersect at a whole segment containing $u'$ or $v'$, which was excluded by a restriction above.
 Further, $v\in g$ with corner angle zero would mean backtracking, contradicting the combinatorial geodesicity of $g$.
-Finally, we saw in the proof of Lemma \ref{induced geodesic} that $\gamma$ being a $\cat(0)$ geodesic excludes the case of corner angle zero on $g_\gamma$.\\
+Finally, we saw in the proof of Lemma \ref{induced geodesic} that $\gamma$ being a $\cat(0)$ geodesic excludes the case of corner angle zero on $g_\gamma$.
+Hence, for a vertex $v$ on the boundary, which corresponds to $\kappa(v)=\pi-s\frac{2\pi}{3}, s\geq1$.
+Particularly, the curvature at vertices $u',v'$ is $\kappa(u'),\kappa(v')\leq\frac{\pi}{3}$.